It’s not you, it’s me: taking responsibility for student engagement and interaction

 5. Relax the platform settings

 Is it any wonder many people are reluctant to share videos or speak up when they have no idea who else is in the “room” or how many other people there are?
 Many forums and platforms only show presenter or moderator details.
-Relax the platform settings or, where Collaborate is concerned, prompt your learners to expand the panel so that they can see the names of other attendees.
+Relax the platform settings or, where Collaborate is concerned, prompt your learners to expand the panel so they can see the names of other attendees.
 This will enable them see who is in the room, whose mic is active and where they are in the queue if raising hands.

 None of these things will just happen.
 They require a whole-team approach, with investment in appropriate staffing, time for preparation and development as well as teaching time, and administrative support for managing asynchronous components and co-moderating live events.
 Online teaching and learning can be effective and, in many instances, better than traditional models but it is undeniably time-consuming and resource-heavy.